KartikTalwar/gmail.js/README.md

 }]
 ```

-#### gmail.get.email_data(email_id=undefined)
+#### gmail.get.email_data(thread_id=undefined)

 Returns an object representation of the opened email contents and metadata.
-It takes the optional email_id parameter where
+It takes the optional thread_id parameter where
-the data for the specified id is returned instead of the email currently visible in the dom.
+the data for the specified thread is returned instead of the email-thread currently visible in the dom.

 `thread_id` is added for updated gmail thread behaviour which adds support for emails created in [inbox](https://inbox.google.com). first_email remains as the first message in the thread.